-We’ve designed this guide to help you navigate the ins and outs of cash advance payday loans, so that you have as much information as possible before you accept the terms of your loan.
+We’ve designed this guide to help you navigate the ins and outs of cash advance payday loans in Newfoundland and Labrador, so you can make an informed decision before borrowing money.

 Can I get a payday loan in Newfoundland and Labrador?

 Yes, payday loans are legal in Newfoundland and Labrador.
 Each province has its own rules that govern costs and lending restrictions.
 People who take out payday loans in NL are protected by the Consumer Protection and Business Practices Act.

 Rules for payday loans in Newfoundland and Labrador

 - You can’t be charged more than $14 for every $100 borrowed.

 - A lender can charge additional fees if you don’t pay your loan by the due date.